How Much House Can I Afford Calculator

 Housing costs

-Principal and interest, property tax, homeowners insurance, and HOA dues
+Principal and interest, property tax, homeowners insurance, HOA dues, and optional estimated PMI

 What the estimate assumes